albar965/littlenavmap-manual/src/en/MENUS.rst

 |Goto Home| Goto Home
 ^^^^^^^^^^^^^^^^^^^^^

-Jumps to the home area that was set using :ref:`set-home` using the saved position and zoom distance.
-The center of the home area is highlighted by a |Home Symbol|
+Goes to the home area that was set using :ref:`set-home` in the sub-menu ``More`` in the map context menu.
+It will show the map using the saved position and zoom distance.
+The center of the home area is highlighted by a |Home Symbol| symbol.

-symbol.
+Note that the symbol is only an indicator for the home view center position and does not have any context menu or mouse actions attached.

 The symbol cannot be hidden.
-Set it at a remote position if you like to get rid of it.
+Set it at a remote position if you like to hide it.

 .. _go-to-center-for-distance-search: